Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 The tax authorities will provide access to the scopes and they can then be added to the integration.
 The scopes must also be added to the code that integrates with ID-Porten so that the scopes are included in the access token from ID-Porten.

-The sample code [log_in_idporten.py](../test/Steg/log_in_idporten.py#L105-L164) has been updated to reflect the changes needed to the integration after the scopes are added to the integration in the Samarbeidsportalen.
+The sample code <a href="https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/Steg/log_in_idporten.py#L105-L164" target="_blank">log\_in\_idporten.py</a> has been updated to reflect the changes needed to the integration after the scopes are added to the integration in the Samarbeidsportalen.

 ### Kundens org.nr.